tekknolagi/tekknolagi.github.com/_posts/2023-05-31-definite-assignment-analysis.md

 ```

 We start off with no knowledge.
 There are no variables defined at the very top
 and we know nothing about the variables that are yet to be defined.
+This is
+represented by the empty set, `{}`.

 You can see that at every `STORE_FAST` we learn that the variable it's storing
 is now defined.
 This means that at every `LOAD_FAST`, we could use that